Explicación breve sobre la direfencia entre el pretérito imperfecto y el pretérito indefinido.

 Tiempo verbal (Verb tense)Regla (Rule)Ejemplo (Example)

-Pretérito ImperfectoAcción habitual o repetida en el pasado (Habitual or repeated action in the past)Siempre enseñaba en la escuela primaria (I/He/She always used to teach in primary school)
+Pretérito ImperfectoAcción habitual o repetida en el pasado (Habitual or repeated action in the past)Siempre enseñaba en la escuela primaria (He/She always taught in primary school)

-Pretérito ImperfectoCómo era un lugar o situación en el pasado (How a place or situation was in the past)La escuela era antigua y tenía patio grande (The school was old and had a large playground)
+Pretérito ImperfectoCómo era un lugar o situación en el pasado (What a place or situation was like in the past)La escuela era antigua y tenía patio grande (The school was old and had a big playground)

-Pretérito Imperfecto + Pretérito IndefinidoEl imperfecto describe la situación y el indefinido dice qué pasó (The imperfect describes the situation and the preterite says what happened)Mientras veníamos de clase, llamó mi madre (While we were coming from class, my mother called)
+Pretérito Imperfecto + Pretérito IndefinidoEl imperfecto describe la situación y el indefinido dice qué pasó (The imperfect describes the situation and the indefinido says what happened)Mientras veníamos de clase, llamó mi madre (While we were coming back from class, my mother called)

 Exceptions!